tablecheck/cloudflare-2020-systems-engineering-assignment/README.md

 ## Submitting your project

-When submitting your project, you should prepare your code for upload to Greenhouse.
-The preferred method for doing this is to create a "ZIP archive" of your project folder: for more instructions on how to do this on Windows and Mac, see [this guide](https://www.sweetwater.com/sweetcare/articles/how-to-zip-and-unzip-files/).
+When submitting your project, you should submit your code in a zip file as an email attachment to the hiring manager at TableCheck with whom you've spoken.

 Please provide the source code only, a compiled binary is not necessary.